ngxs/store/docs/recipes/unit-testing.md

 # Unit Testing

-Unit testing is easy since, we just need to dispatch events and then listen in on the changes and perform our expectation there.
+Unit testing is easy with NGXS.
+To perform a unit test we just dispatch the events, listen to the changes and perform our expectation.
 A basic test looks like this:

 ```TS
 describe('Zoo', () => {